 Why Are 51% to 85% of Take Profits Placed in this Area?

-It is speculated there is about a 51% to 80% chance of that first major support or resistance level being tested.
+From experience over the years, there tends to be a 51% to 85% chance of that first major support or resistance level being tested.
 This speculation has generally been proven true over many years across a large sample size.
 Obviously much depends on each individual situation including:

 Some may choose instead to use Trailing Stops.
 Some may choose to use a hybrid of both at the same time.
 A ‘Wall of Trailing Stops’, or rather creating multiple distances of Trailing Stops is also possible and advised to help diversify the exit.

 We want to put the odds that our take profits + trailing stops will be cleared before our stop losses in our favor.
 All the while still allowing ourselves huge upside potential for our 5%-15% Money Lots to run if we just so happen to be in a Parabolic move that we are yet to be aware of or realize.

 Money Lots Help Prevent Chasin’ Pips